CAMeL-Lab/samer-arabic-readability/readme.md

 ```

-The frequency analysis side of our paper requires the the (CAMeL Tools datasets)[https://github.com/CAMeL-Lab/camel_tools].
+Our paper also requires the (CAMeL Tools datasets)[https://github.com/CAMeL-Lab/camel_tools].
 The script above will download these resources for you.

 ### Experiments and Reproducibility